Martini-Force-Field-Initiative/OLIVES/README.md

 OLIVES requires python 3.7 or greater, together with numpy, mdtraj, and networkx, which can be installed with pip:

-    pip install numpy mdtraj networkx>=2.5
+    pip install numpy mdtraj networkx==2.6

-The exact versions should not matter too much, but install networkx 2.5 or greater (version 2.5 should be compatible with python 3.9+).
+The exact versions should not matter too much, but networkx 2.6 is compatible with python 3.7-3.9).
 To install the exact package versions used during development (python 3.7), run:

     pip install numpy==1.21.5 mdtraj==1.9.7 networkx==2.3